sunpochin/CarND-Behavioral-Cloning-P3/README.md

 ### 2. Attempts to reduce overfitting in the model

----
+1. I used 20% of training data as validation set. (``` train_test_split(samples, test_size=0.2) ``` )
+2. I added 3 dropout layers which seem to reduce the wobbling driving.
+3. I learned a technique to turned horizontally 50% of image, which fixed the car running into the sandy ground area. (```def flip_50_percent_image```)

 ### 3. Model parameter tuning

----
-1. I use the "default udacity dataset" to reduce changing factors.
-2. From some basic EDA I learned a great portion of training data has label steering angle 0, which might cause issues.
+1. From some basic EDA I learned a great portion of training data has label steering angle 0, which might cause issues.
 So I tried to filter out 99% of them using ```random()``` .
-3. I use images from all three cameras, and a angle correction of 0.25 .
+2. I use images from all three cameras, and a angle correction of 0.25 .

 ### 4. Appropriate training data
----

-Implementation challenges
----
-1. Not enough visualization as debugging. forgot ```image = cv2.cvtColor(image, cv2.COLOR_BGR2RGB) . ```
-2. keras version doesn't match between my AWS and local machine.
-3. To make it driving faster.
-In ```drive.py``` I can set ```set_speed``` to different values other than 9.
+1. At first I tried to generate training data in simulator training mode, but my model didn't do well.
+In order to reduce changing factors I use the "default udacity dataset" instead.